 Ken Schramm, owner of Schramm’s Mead in Ferndale, Michigan, wrote “The Compleat Meadmaker” in 2003.
-Today, the meadmaking guide is considered required reading for anyone interested in attempting a batch of honey wine, but several months after the book went to print and began hitting shelves, Schramm became interested in more immediate outcomes: royalties.
+Today, the meadmaking guide is considered required reading for anyone interested in attempting a batch of honey wine, but several months after the book went to print and began hitting shelves, Schramm was interested in more immediate outcomes: royalties.
 While tooling around on his publisher’s website to find out if he was making enough, however, Schramm came across an interesting section on how book sales work.

 “Basically, it said if you hit the point of having 12,000 copies in circulation, there’s a critical mass thing that occurs,” Schramm says.
 “The work itself generates enough talk, enough discussion, that sales tip, and it just snowballs from there.”

 The publishers knew what they were talking about—sales of the book took off right around that magic number.
-Which got Schramm thinking: There has to be some similar threshold meadmakers must reach, some pinnacle to which honey wine must climb before it builds upon its own momentum and becomes as popular an alcoholic beverage as wine, cider or beer.
+Which got Schramm thinking: There has to be some similar threshold meadmakers must reach, some pinnacle to which honey wine must climb, before it builds upon its own momentum and becomes as popular an alcoholic beverage as wine, cider or beer.

 Before we dive in further, a quick refresher: Mead is the drink that results when you combine honey with water and ferment it.
 It was probably the first alcoholic beverage man created (pots containing a mixture of honey, fruit and fermentation compounds have been found dating back as far as 7000 B.C.) and is made in some form by cultures all over the world.
 Mead’s also very diverse—it can be as low in alcohol as 5% and as high as 25%; it can be still or sparkling, dry or sweet; and it can come in a variety of forms, including cyser (mead plus apples), metheglin (mead plus spices) and pyment (mead plus grapes).